jasongrimes/hello-docker/README.md

 ## Running the hello application in development

-After cloning this repository, run the hello app in a development environment with `docker-compose`:
+To run the hello app in a development environment, clone this repository and run  `docker-compose`:

 ```sh
 # In the project root directory: